ia/env/docs/windows.md

 #### Activation

+- get legal licence key from a machine:
-sudo strings /sys/firmware/acpi/tables/MSDM
+  - in GNULinux: `$ sudo strings /sys/firmware/acpi/tables/MSDM`

-wmic path SoftwareLicensingService get OA3xOriginalProductKey
+  - in Windows: `> wmic path SoftwareLicensingService get OA3xOriginalProductKey`

-if your legal work machine key doesn't work but your organization is a legal corporate client, run cmd.exe as admin:
+If your legal work machine key doesn't work but your organization is a legal corporate client, run `cmd.exe` as _admin_ and then:

 get & set default windows 10 pro legal activation key:
 C:\Windows\system32>slmgr /ipk AAAAA-BBBBB-CCCCC-DDDDD-EEEEE